Jammy2211/PyAutoLens/docs/overview/fitting.rst

     lens_galaxy_model.mass.axis_ratio > lens_galaxy_model.light.axis_ratio

 There is a lot more to lens modeling with **PyAutoLens** than shown here.
-For example, to fit complex lens models we use *Pipeline* objects, that chain together a series of the phase fits shown above.
+For example, to fit complex lens models we can use *Pipeline* objects, that chain together a series of the phase fits shown above.
 The pipeline changes the lens model between phases, using the fits of earlier phases to guide the non-linear search in later phases.

 You can learn more about advanced lens modeling in **PyAutoens** in chapters 2 and 3 of the **HowToLens** lecture series.